-Continuing Education Policy

-Growing the technology skills of the workforce is critical to ensure employers have the talent they need to expand and sustain their operations.
-This chart shows the overall technology-related continuing education policies of local businesses.
-Businesses were asked to indicate if they require, encourage but don't require, or neither encourage nor require employees to participate in continuing education or training activities.
+Continuing-Education Policy Growing the technology skills of the workforce is critical to ensuring employers have the talent they need to expand and sustain their operations.
+This chart shows the overall technology-related continuing-education policies of local businesses.
+Businesses were asked to indicate if they require, encourage but don't require, or neither encourage nor require employees to participate in continuing-education or training activities.

-Continuing Education Support
+Continuing-Education Support

-Employers were asked about the policies they have in place to support continuing education among their employees, including time off work, financial support, onsite training by outside experts, and on-the-job training.
+Employers were asked about the policies they have in place to support continuing education among their employees, including time off work, financial support, on-site training by outside experts, and on-the-job training.
 Employers could also indicate if they did not support employee continuing education in any way.
-This chart shows the percent of employers in the community that indicate they have each of the four policies in place.
+This chart shows the percentage of employers in the community that indicate they have each of the four policies in place.

+continuing education Offers on-the-job training education/training Provides financial support for education/training 0% 40% 20% 80% 60%

+The business does not support

+Regularly offers training on-site Provides time off work for employee

 All Communities

-Jones County, Texas
+Nacogdoches County, Texas

+100%

+Computer and Internet Use at Work

 Technology on the job is ever-changing as more internet-enabled devices and applications are developed to improve production and efficiency.
-The charts show the percent of residents in the community that use 1) a computer at work, and 2) use the internet for work, compared to residents of other Connected communities.
+The charts show the percentage of residents in the community that use 1) a computer at work, and 2) use the internet for work, compared to residents of other Connected communities.